ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 different, they all have a common structure:

 - A ``name`` identifying the action.
-- A collection of ``triggering events`` which run the action when required.
+- A collection of ``triggering events`` that run the action when required.
 - A collection of ``jobs`` with different steps to be followed during the CI process.

 .. code-block:: yaml